chexovm/whitelyst/README.md

 /client:

-- Adjust meta tags in /public/index.html (keywords, titles, icon, etc.)
+- Adjust meta tags/media in /public (keywords, titles, icon, etc.) and style the app how the client wants it
 - change variables in .env

 /server: